 Maybe Modernism was only a dream, but there are still visionary architects.
-"Dialogues: Art and Architecture" insists on them, as part of a dialogue between the practice of architecture and the creative imagination.
+"Dialogues: Art and Architecture" insists on them, as part of an extended dialogue between the practice of architecture and the creative imagination.
 The show lists its participants as equals, but it boils down to the firm of Hariri & Hariri, complemented by a selection of gallery artists.
 They challenge one to decide where painting and sculpture end—and where planning and modeling begin.
 They also challenge one to decide what the firm could conceivably have built.
 The answers, at times, surprised even them.

 The two sisters speak of themselves, too, as between art and architecture, and that still earns them a degree of skepticism or scorn.
 Architects, after all, are supposed to worry about practical matters—in the interests of clients and in the interest of earning a living.
 They approach their scale models, though, as art or craft for its own sake.
 Wood takes on delicacy and detail, with accents of metal and glass.
 Broader surfaces, in sweeping curves, reflect ambient light.
 Whole towers are lit from within.